-Figure 6 shows a flow from elasticity requirements specification to the enforcement of actions, which are mapped from an elasticity capability of scaling up at thread level and one of scaling in at data analysis service unit level.
-The Java annotation based elasticity requirement is injected by the cloud service developer into code, from where an rSYBL library (the Local Monitor) weaves it when the annotation is triggered, and forwards it to the rSYBL Local Service which is deployed on each VM for providing local control.
-The Local Service processes the triggered requirement, checks whether or not it can enforce it locally, and if it cannot be enforced locally sends it forward to the
+Figure 6 shows a flow from elasticity requirement specifications to the enforcement of actions, which are mapped from an elasticity capability of scaling up at thread level and one of scaling in at the data analysis service unit level.
+The Java-annotation-based elasticity requirement is injected by the cloud service developer into code, from where an rSYBL library (the Local Monitor) weaves it when the annotation is triggered and forwards it to the rSYBL Local Service that is deployed on each VM for providing local control.
+The Local Service processes the triggered requirement, checks whether or not it can enforce it locally, and, if it cannot be enforced locally, sends it forward to the Control Service.
+The Control Service also receives the SYBL elasticity requirement, which is described as TOSCA policy.
+It evaluates the received elasticity requirements, and in case it finds suitable elasticity capabilities that are expected to better fulfill the requirements, it triggers their enforcement.
+As described in Section 4, the enforcement also consists of the mapping of each of these elasticity capabilities to cloud-provided or cloud-service-specific APIs, which we detail in what follows.